bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 Extension Point Reference
 -------------------------

-Axon Ivy supports the following extension points:
+|ivy| supports the following extension points:

 :public-api:`IServerExtension </ch/ivyteam/ivy/server/IServerExtension.html>`
-  A Server extension can be used to start and stop your code when the Axon Ivy Engine is started or stopped.
+  A Server extension can be used to start and stop your code when the |ivy-engine|
+  is started or stopped.
 Server extensions can be accessed from Process Start Event and Process Intermediate Event Beans and also from every process element using the ivy.extensions environment variable.

 :public-api:`IIvyProjectClassPathExtension </ch/ivyteam/ivy/java/IIvyProjectClassPathExtension.html>`
-  Adds libraries or classes from bundles to the Axon Ivy project class path.
+  Adds libraries or classes from bundles to the |ivy| project class path.
 This extension point allows to add libraries or classes to the compile and the runtime class path.
 This is useful if you want to provide your own classes in a eclipse bundle and want to access these classes from IvyScript or use them as Program Interface (PI), Start Event, Intermediate Event and Call&Wait bean.